Endogen/lamden-python-dev/README.md

 ## Interact with Lamden

-In general it's a good idea to check out the [Lamden GitHub](https://github.com/Lamden) but that can also be a bit confusing since there are quite a few Python repositories there and it's not always immediately clear what they do or if you need them to be able to start coding on Lamden.
+In general it's a good idea to check out the [Lamden GitHub](https://github.com/Lamden) but that can also be a bit confusing since there are quite a few Python repositories and it's not always clear what they do or if you need them to be able to start coding on Lamden.

 Here's a short overview of the Python code that you should have heard of:

 [lamden](https://github.com/Lamden/lamden) - The Lamden node

 - **Important for development**

+- Requires MongoDB

 - Install via `pip install lamden`

 - This module represents the Lamden node.
-You don't need to run your own node to be able to develop something on Lamden but if you install it then your ready since it's all you need and also includes the `contracting` module.
+You don't need to run your own node to be able to develop something on Lamden but if you install it then you're ready to start since it includes everything you need.
+The `lamden` module depends on the `contracting` module so that you don't need to install that separately.

 [contracting](https://github.com/Lamden/contracting) - Interact with smart contracts

+- **Important for development**

+- Requires MongoDB

 - Install via `pip install contracting`

 - This is what you need to be able to interact with smart contracts.
 But since the `lamden` module is already depending on this module, just install `lamden`.

 [cilantro-enterprise](https://github.com/Lamden/cilantro-enterprise) - The (old) Lamden node